AutoVision-cloud/AutoVision-cloud/README.md

 ### Hi there 👋
 - 🔭 I am broadly interested in deep learning and its applications to the field of computer vision.
-I focus on 3D geometric understanding and perception, temporal motion forecasting and self-supervised representation learning, particularly in the context of autonomous robots.
+- I focus on the following areas, particularly in the context of autonomous robots:
+  - 3D geometric understanding and perception
+  - temporal motion forecasting
+  - self-supervised representation learning

 ### 📫 How to reach me
 - 🐦 Twitter: [@prarthana_bh](https://twitter.com/prarthana_bh?lang=en)